OpenSILEX/Hackathon/DataVisGroup/README.md

 Use the BrAPI calls implemented in OpenSILEX / PHIS to retrieve both environmental and phenotypic data and then display them in a responsive histogram.

-For this purpose, we will test if it is possible to adapt the BrAPI-Graphical-Filtering BrAPPS created by the BrAPI team : https://github.com/solgenomics/BrAPI-Graphical-Filtering
+For this purpose, we will test if it is possible to adapt the BrAPI-Graphical-Filtering BrAPP created by the BrAPI team : https://github.com/solgenomics/BrAPI-Graphical-Filtering

 ## Process step by step